Exercise: JS Fetch API

 - Select the feedback paragraph element.
 This element may need to be created (in HTML or JS)

-Exercise 2: Use the Fetch APIUse the Fetch API to request a gif based on the user's input term when the user clicks a button.
+Use the Fetch API to request a gif based on the user's input term when the user clicks a button.

 - Add a click event listener to the search button element